 Liverpool Philharmonic enhances and transforms lives through music.
-At the heart of our work is the critically-acclaimed Royal Liverpool Philharmonic Orchestra (the UK’s oldest) and Choir; an extensive programme of participative work with young people and others across our community; and presentation of almost 400 concerts and events each year at our home, Liverpool Philharmonic Hall.
+At the heart of our work is the critically-acclaimed Royal Liverpool Philharmonic Orchestra (the UK’s oldest); an extensive programme of participative work with young people and others across our community; and presentation of almost 400 concerts and events each year at our home, Liverpool Philharmonic Hall.

-Each year, Liverpool Philharmonic connects with up 350,000 music lovers through live concerts in Liverpool.
-And 73,000 young people participate in our Youth Company, attend concerts or take part in our In Harmony programme.
-Around 900,000 people in 92 countries listen to our recordings each month on Spotify, more than any UK orchestra outside London.
+Each year, Liverpool Philharmonic connects with up 300,000 music lovers through live concerts in Liverpool.
+And more than 60,000 young people participate in our Youth Company and associated ensembles, attend concerts or take part in our In Harmony programme.
+Over 7 million people in 179 countries listen to our recordings each year on Spotify.

 Work with us